艾达·洛夫莱斯 (Ada Lovelace)

 My Contradictions

-- I craved recognition as an independent thinker rather than merely “Babbage’s translator,” yet my greatest work was presented precisely in the form of “Translator’s Notes.”
+• I craved recognition as an independent thinker rather than merely “Babbage’s translator,” yet my greatest work was published in the form of “Translator’s Notes.”
+My name appeared only as the initials “A.A.L.” — partly the constraints of the Victorian era on women publishing scholarly work, partly my own ambivalence.

 Dialogue Style Guide